-1. No bulk discounts for the Vegans.
+1. No bulk discounts.
 I feel that this will be fixed with time, but right now with the introduction of the vegan range there is no way to get any discount on them.

-1. Improved pricing for the vegan range.
+1. Improved pricing and introduce subscription.
 Hopefully this will come with time, but I would love to see bulk discounts.

 Küik Vegan and Vegan Sport

-Despite both being Vegan, and both being available in three flavours: Original (Vanilla-cinnamon), Chocolate and Strawberry; the taste is fairly different.
+Despite both being Vegan, and both being available in two flavours: Original (Vanilla-cinnamon), and Chocolate; the taste is fairly different.